-In search of a permanent solution
+In search of a deeper solution

 - Hypnotherapy (combined with CBT techniques) is now widely accepted as being effective at treating depression.

 - Anti-depressants can be effective at stabilising mood (and are recommended for the major depressive disorders) but they don't address the source of the depression.
-For some, the anti-depressants help to lift their mood and motivation enough to leave their troubles behind them permanently, but sadly for most this is not the case and depression is something that tends to recur throughout their lives.
+For some, the anti-depressants help to lift their mood and motivation enough to leave their troubles behind them, but sadly for most this is not the case and depression is something that tends to recur throughout their lives.

 A Swift Solution